guildai/guildai/guild/tests/models.md

     >>> cnn.name == cnn.modeldef.name == "mnist-cnn"
     True

-While models themselves are not associated with Guild packages, we can use helper functions to apply package formatting to their names.

-    >>> from guild import model_util

-The function `model_fullname` applies namespaces to the model's distribution project name along with the model name to provide a fully qualified, user facing name for the model:
+Models also provide a `fullname` attribute that applies namespaces to the model distribution project name:

-    >>> model_util.model_fullname(intro)
+    >>> intro.fullname
     '.../samples/projects/mnist/mnist-intro'

 Models from local modelfiles (i.e. not installed from standard Python